rbtcollins/bitnami-docker/gke/wordpress/README.md

 ![MariaDB](images/mariadb.png)

 The above diagram illustrates our MariaDB backend.
-We will create a MariaDB master/slave configuration where the slave pods will replicate the Wordpress database from the master.
+We'll create a MariaDB master/slave configuration where the slave pods will replicate the Wordpress database from the master.
 This will enable us to horizontally scale the MariaDB slave pods when required.

 ### Create persistent disk

-We will make use of [volumes](http://kubernetes.io/v1.0/docs/user-guide/volumes.html) for MariaDB, allowing the database server to preserve its state across pod shutdown and startup.
+We'll make use of [volumes](http://kubernetes.io/v1.0/docs/user-guide/volumes.html) for the MariaDB master, allowing the database server to preserve its state across pod shutdown and startup.
+This volume used in the pod definition of the MariaDB master controller.

+Create the persistent disk using:

 ```bash
 $ gcloud compute disks create --size 200GB mariadb-disk